Program Directory

 Dr. Farrell says eating disorders and obsessive-compulsive disorders have historically been treated separately, but now a specific treatment technique known as exposure and response prevention therapy (ERP) addresses both disorders at the same time.

 Rogers offers eating disorder treatment for ages 8 and up in locations throughout Wisconsin and nationwide.
-Residential treatment for adolescents and adults is expanding in June 2019.
-Learn more here.
 To find the location nearest you, call 800-767-4411 or request a free screening.